 9. Provide One-On-One Mentoring

 If possible, provide new hires with personal mentors to guide them and to also track their progress.

 Bonus Tip #1: Do Not Conflate Orientation with Onboarding

 Orientation is about helping your new software developers find their way around the building and their workstation and getting up to speed with the office rules and any paperwork.
 While an orientation program is critical in its own right, it is not a substitute for comprehensive onboarding.

 Bonus Tip #2: Consider Automating the Onboarding Process

 The more technology you incorporate into your onboarding, the better.
 Not only does that speed things up, but it also makes it possible to collect and process information systematically.
 That allows you to standardize the onboarding experience, analyze data in real time, and continuously streamline the process.

 One of the top expert tips on how to retain software developers is to invest in a foolproof onboarding process.
 Create a detailed new developer onboarding checklist and update it regularly.
 The time and resources you invest in onboarding software engineers will pay off.

 At Zartis, we onboard software developers and sometimes whole extended software teams for our clients, functioning as well-integrated members of their in-house software teams.
-If you are looking to grow your team internally but not compromise on culture and quality, reach out and together we will come up with a plan to help you achieve a successful onboarding process.
+We have long years of experience under our belt building and managing remote engineering teams.
+Whether you are looking to grow your team internally or outsource development reach out and together, we will come up with a plan to help you achieve your goals without compromising on culture and quality,